rangertaha/messaging-patterns/pubsub/README.rst

 =================

 A publish/subscribe pattern allow a message can be past to multiple consumers unlike the worker pattern.
-The producer sends messages directly to the exchange.
+The producer sends messages directly to the exchange where it follows its rules for distributing the messages.

 .. image:: ../images/pubsub.png